 - Create a string of stars using the marbled paper and hang it in your classroom or playroom

-- Design greeting cards & sell at a school function to raise funds
+- Design greeting cards & sell them at a school function to raise funds

 - Make bookmarks as gifts for family, friends, & teachers